 Business English Exercises: Contains quizzes on business-related grammar, vocabulary, collocations, and phrasal verbs, among other activities.

 Schulman, M. (2006).
 In focus: Strategies for business writers.
 Ann Arbor, MI: University of Michigan Press.

 Gillett, A. (2006).
 Speak Business English like an American: Learn the idioms and expressions you need to succeed on the job.
 Ann Arbor, MI: Language Success Press.

 This page was created by Andrea Olinger.
-To suggest a resource or report a broken link, email the GWC at firstname.lastname@example.org.
+To report a broken link, please email us at email@example.com.